 For dessert, try the lime and almond tart with coconut cream jelly, lime curd, coconut sorbet and toasted meringue.

-Once at the Outer Reef we were able to snorkel literally straight off the back of the boat – giving us more time to spend with Nemo, giant clams and amazingly
+Once at the Outer Reef we were able to snorkel literally straight off the back of the boat or off the coral Cay – giving us more time to spend with Nemo, giant clams and amazingly

-The team at Tropical Journey’s know that snorkelling is hungry work – and kept us well fed during the day with massive buffet lunch spreads and the tastiest chocolate brownies for dessert.
+The team at Sailaway know that snorkelling is hungry work – and kept us well fed during the day with massive buffet lunch spreads.

 Down to business.
 Port Douglas is renowned for its amazing food and great spots for sundowners so we knew we wouldn’t be disappointed in the foodie stakes.

-For lazy afternoon drinks – try Barbados at the marina.
+For lazy afternoon drinks – try Barbados Port Douglas Port Douglas at the marina.
 Our pick was the ‘dodo bird’ cocktail - a combination of Belvedere Pink grapefruit Vodka, St Germain Elderflower, strawberry puree, topped with ginger beer.
 You’ll be set for a lazy afternoon in a beautiful setting with some great tunes.

 For after dinner drinks – set your sights on Jimmy Rum’s Mixing lounge.
 The atmosphere of this lounge is a bit of a cocktail in itself – a mix of intimate, classy but still with really fun vibes.
 Take it from me, the bartenders are amazing and the drinks list is way too long to attempt in one night.